arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 SELECT *
 FROM alasql.allergies
 WHERE
-    allergies.stop IS NOT NULL; -- there is some value here, it's not empty
+    allergies.stop IS NOT NULL; -- the stop field is not empty/missing
 ```
 @AlaSQL.eval("#dataTable12a")